How LLMs deployed as AI Agents are going to transform knowledge work

 The deployment of Agents in knowledge work will lead to large shifts in productivity and creativity.
 As they take on repetitive and mundane tasks, humans can focus on higher-order, creative activities.
 Knowledge workers will still need to be involved in final decisions in critical and regulated use cases.
 Agents are an opportunity for humans and machines to work together better than ever before, amplifying each other's strengths.

 Companies will become more productive, leading to increased output and, consequently, an increase in jobs and economic growth.
 The pace of progress will continue to surprise us, and risk teams that adopt Agents will pull ahead of those that don't.
 At Inscribe, we want to lead the way in deploying AI Agents in financial services.
-If you’re a risk leader or financial services operator interested in learning more, I’d love to chat with you myself.
-Simply book time on my calendar here.
+If you’re a risk leader or financial services operator interested in learning more, book time with us here.